-- Experiences: My pledge in what follows is based on my past experiences as a Vice President for Asia of ISSMGE, President of Japanese Geotechnical Society with more than 9000 members, Chief Editor of the Soils and Foundations Journal, Professor at the University of Tokyo and Distinguished Visiting Professor at Indian Institute of Technology Bombay as well as many international activities in the past 30 years.
-I am currently a Director of an architectural company and an advisor of a geotechnical consulting company.
-From these, I can get more experiences. - Public respect of geotechnical engineers: I believe that geotechnical engineering deserves more public respect and can make more important and direct contributions to the development of human community. - Challenge for our better future: Based on this belief, I will challenge big themes in order to create more respected life for the next generation of geotechnical engineers.
-If you like this idea, please vote for me.
+My pledge in what follows is based on my past experiences as a Vice President for Asia of ISSMGE, President of Japanese Geotechnical Society with more than 9000 members, Chief Editor of the Soils and Foundations Journal and Professor at the University of Tokyo as well as many international activities in the past 30 years.
+I believe that geotechnical engineering should make more important and direct contributions to the development of human community.